 As people begin experiencing and feeling a closer connection to their local ecology, my hope is that start asking more questions about how, why and what we invest our money and resources in.
 I am for an economy which unfolds from humankind’s’ inherent ability to collaborate on imagining new realities and solutions towards taking care of our extended household.
 Alternatives such as co-operatives, basic income, permaculture, food education, and revived knowledge about technologies – which will increase our quality of life and reduce our ecological footprint.
 That our relationship with nature is weaved closer into our own personal identities and social fabrics.

 It is also a case of bringing these questions into classrooms, and that we from an early age learn about natures’ innate value and work continuously to make sure it is well protected.
 As we speak, millions of students from well-respected institutions of higher education are engaging in the global conversation on how to reform courses on neo-classical economic teaching, dominated by free market theory, and ignoring the current system’s effect on our environment.

 We are now experiencing a time of critical need to re-calibrate our economic compass and introduce new theories for how we manage our common household.
-Through a decentralised, democratic and circular economy – rich in cultural diversity, the time has come to facilitate innovative solutions grounded in both modern and ancient wisdom and practice.
-This said, systems change does not happen over night.
-It will emerge from the grassroots, and grow steadily alongside a generation who not only know what we are against, but most importantly – what we are for.
+Through a decentralized, democratic and circular economy – rich in cultural diversity, the time has come to facilitate innovative solutions grounded in both modern and ancient wisdom and practice.
+This said systems change does not happen overnight.
+It will emerge from the grassroots, and grow steadily alongside a generation who not only know what we are against but most importantly – what we are for.